News

 Royal Challengers Bengaluru

 • Phil Salt: England will play a white-ball series against the West Indies, starting May 29.
-Salt was named in only the T20I squad and that series begins on June 6, so he is set to return for this season.
+Salt was named in only the T20I squad and that series begins on June 6, so he will play.

-• Liam Livingstone: Liam Livingstone was not name din the squad to take on the West Indies.
+• Liam Livingstone: Liam Livingstone was not named in the squad to take on the West Indies.
 He had been an integral part of England’s white-ball plans, but with him dropped, he will be available for RCB through the remainder of IPL 2025.

 • Nuwan Thushara: Nuwan Thushara is the only overseas player who might return for the remainder of IPL 2025.
 Thushara doesn’t have any international commitments.
 Further, he can easily return from Sri Lanka now that things have calmed down.